 This pattern appeared repeatedly in user feedback.
 Olivia excels at structured, predictable interactions: scheduling, confirmations, reminders.
 She struggles when conversations go off-script.
 And candidates notice.
 Some find the efficiency worthwhile.
 Others feel like they're shouting into a void.

 The other hidden issue: no-show rates.
-Several practitioners mentioned—off the record—that candidates who engage only with chatbots show up less reliably than those who've spoken with humans.
-"There's something about a real person saying 'I'm looking forward to meeting you tomorrow' that creates accountability," speculated one director.
-"Olivia can't create that connection."
+Industry discussions on HR technology forums suggest that candidates who engage only with chatbots may show up less reliably than those who've spoken with humans.
+As behavioral research indicates, there's something about a real person saying "I'm looking forward to meeting you tomorrow" that creates accountability—a connection that even sophisticated AI cannot replicate.

 Market ratings remain solid: G2 gives Paradox 4.2/5, Capterra 4.4/5.
 But the distribution is bimodal.
 High-volume environments—restaurants, retail, call centers—see transformation.
 Lower-volume contexts struggle to justify the cost and complexity.